ChrisW-priv/PersonalVault/notes/Remove File From Git History.md

 ---
-title: Remove File From Git History
+categories: []
 date: 2025-03-14
-description: ""
+description: No description provided.
 tags:
 - zettlekasten
 - git
+title: Remove File From Git History
 ---

 There are 2 cases: